Ember.Route Class

 });

-Refer to documentation for beforeModel
+Refer to documentation for beforeModel for a description

 of transition-pausing semantics when a promise is returned